adap/flower/examples/quickstart_mxnet/README.md

 # MXNet: Basic Example

-This example demonstrates how to run a MXNEt machine learning project federated with Flower.
+This example demonstrates how to run a MXNet machine learning project federated with Flower.

 This introductory example for Flower uses MXNet, but you're not required to be a MXNet expert to run the example.
 The example will help you to understand how Flower can be used to build federated learning use cases based on an existing MXNet projects.